Detecting positive correlations in a multivariate sample: Clique model

-Now we discuss the simple but interesting case when $\rho$ is bounded away from zero.
-For simplicity, we may assume that $\rho$ is a constant, independent of $N$.

-From our previous work \cite{ArBuLu11} (and also from \thmref{lower}) in the case of $m=1$, we know that when $\rho < 1$ is constant, $R^* \to 1$ unless $k^2/n \to \infty$.
-Now we learn from \corref{clique-lower} that $R^* \to 1$ also when $k^2/n \to 0$ and $m = o(\log(n/k^2))$.
+Assume that $\rho< 1$ is a constant, independent of $n$.
+From our previous work \cite{ArBuLu11} in the case of $m=1$, we know that $R^* \to1$ unless $k^2/n \to\infty$, in which case the squared-sum test is asymptotically powerful.
+Now we learn from Corollary~\ref{cor:clique-lower} \eqref{C3} that $R^* \to1$ when $k^2/n \to0$ and $m = \oo(\log(n/k^2))$.
 Hence, in the case of $\rho$ constant and $n/k^2$ a positive power of $n$, a sample size $m$ sub-logarithmic in the dimension $n$ is not enough for reliable detection, and is qualitatively on par with the case of $m=1$.

-However, the situation dramatically changes when the sample size becomes at least logarithmic in the dimension $n$.
-Indeed, even for $k=2$, both the localized squared-sum test and the maximum correlation test have a vanishing risk for any constant value of $\rho$ when $(\log n)/m \to \infty$.
-This reveals a very interesting ``phase transition'' occuring when the sample size is about logarithmic in the dimension.
+The situation changes dramatically when the sample size $m$ becomes at least logarithmic in the dimension $n$.
+Indeed, even for $k=2$, both the localized squared-sum test and the maximum correlation test have a vanishing risk for any constant value of $\rho$ when $\log(n)/m \to0$.
+This reveals an interesting ``phase transition'' occurring when the sample size is about logarithmic in the dimension.